Simple Stacked Pumpkin Topiary with Eucalyptus

 Let us know if you guys make your own simple stacked pumpkin topiary with eucalyptus and thistle or if you decide to use other materials.
 We love to see what you’re making!

-I’ll see you guys back here tomorrow.
-You may have a caught a glimpse of one the vintage inspired no sew pillow we created for the bench in the entry.
+In our next post, we share how to create vintage inspired no sew pillow.
+We had originally created it for the entry but we’ve loved it so much we’ve used it all over the house.
 It’s another quick and easy project we can’t wait to share with you.
 Until next time, I’ll see you on Instagram, Facebook and Pinterest.